vkoskiv/c-ray/README.md

 ## Synopsis

-C-ray is a research oriented, physically accurate rendering engine built for learning.
+C-ray is a research oriented, hackable rendering engine built for learning.
 The source code is intended to be readable wherever possible, so feel free to explore and perhaps even expand upon the current functionality.
 See the contributing section in the wiki for more details.

 C-ray currently has:
-- A simple unidirectional unbiased integrator
+- A simple unidirectional Monte Carlo integrator
 - Real-time render preview using SDL
 - Easy scene compositing using JSON
-- Multithreading (pthreads and WIN32 threads)
+- Multithreading (using pthreads or WIN32 threads)
-- OBJ loading with transforms for compositing a scene
+- OBJ mesh loading with transforms for compositing a scene
 - PNG and BMP file output
-- BVH acceleration structures by @madmann91
+- Two levels of BVH acceleration structures (by @madmann92)
 - Antialiasing
-- Multi-sampling
 - HDR environment maps for realistic lighting
 - Gouraud interpolated smooth shading
 - Benchmarking metrics